-- Due to the junction layout, trains can be delayed, and it is not possible to add more regular services to other areas beyond Ely
+- Due to the junction layout, trains are often delayed, and it is not possible to add more frequent services

-- Limited public transport will also limit growth and home and job opportunities around Ely
+- Limiting public transport is restricting growth and home and job opportunities around Ely and much of Cambridgeshire

 What difference will it make?

 - Increase public transport use into and out of Ely

 - Allow for more freight to travel by rail into the wider region, instead of by road

 - Allow for more passenger trains through to the wider region

 Network Rail are working on the Business Case currently.

 Network Rail completed the first round of consultation in 2020.

 When Network Rail publish the Business Case, we will publish this here.